Words by Lula Criado

-With NASA’s Juno spacecraft orbiting Jupiter since the 4th of July 2016, astrobiology and bioartifical life, and more specifically Gracie’s work is becoming a key topic rather than only a category in which include some artistic practices.
-For instance, Drosophila titanus (2011-ongoing) is a speculative art project with solid scientific approach through which Gracie explores future scenarios of how life form in space would be.
+With NASA’s Juno spacecraft orbiting Jupiter since the 4th of July 2016, astrobiology and bioartificial life, and more specifically Gracie’s work is becoming a key topic rather than only a category which includes some artistic practices.
+For instance, Drosophila titanus (2011-ongoing) is a speculative art project with a solid scientific approach through which Gracie explores future scenarios of how life forms in space would be.

 Your work encompasses scientific methodologies and technological systems that interact with ecosystems and living organisms, what drew you into working in the intersection of them?

-Do you think that art should/could contribute much more to raise awareness of ecological and environmental issues?
+Do you think that art should/could contribute much more to raising awareness of ecological and environmental issues?

 Furthermore, if we don’t cultivate notions of how amazing, fascinating, complicated, messy and fundamental nature is then we can’t expect our own or future generations to really care about it or engage with it on any meaningful level.
 Finding a balance between conveying such messages while remaining objective and critical is an ongoing challenge for artists.

 Drosophila titanus (2011-ongoing) is a speculative art project with solid scientific methodologies/experiments.
-It ‘explores notions of speciation, biological perfection and the future of life forms in space’.
-This reminds me that according to a paper in Science (January 2016) ‘we are in the midst of the so called sixth great extinction, the Anthropocene or the age of the humans’.
-Could you tell us a little bit more about the intellectual process behind?
+A paper in Science (January 2016) states ‘we are in the midst of the so-called sixth great extinction, the Anthropocene or the age of the humans’.
+Could you tell us a little bit more about the intellectual process behind it?
 How do you image the future as species?

 The scientific field of Astrobiology has as one of its requirements the understanding of the extremes under which life can flourish, and how this can drive mutation and evolution.
 As we become increasingly aware of the accelerating effects of the Anthropocene we can apply similar experimental processes to figuring out just how ecosystems will be affected and how unadapted most species will be.